YujiSODE/slidesFrmwork/README.md

 An array `S` in `src.js` is used in order to describe script.
 `S[i][j]` is _j_-th script in _i_-th page in the presentation slides.

-###3: Available value and methods in tool object in order to describe script
+###3: Available value and methods in tool object in order to describe script in `src.js`

 * `_tl`: tool object.